Skip to content

 List View

-From any application within the pipeline, you are able to perform the functions of Managing Duplicates, Merging Applications, or Setting Priority.
+From any application within the pipeline, you are able to perform the functions of Managing Duplicates, or Setting Priority.

-In the Board view, simply hover over around the top right hand corner of the applicable tile until an ellipsis comes into view.
+In the Board view, click on the ellipsis that becomes visible when you hover over the application card.
 Click on the ellipsis and a drop down menu will appear with the appropriate choices.
 Click on the action you wish to proceed with.

 In the List view, the ellipsis is to the far right of the application line.
-For more information regarding Manage Duplicates or Merge Applications, see the corresponding Product Feature Guide.
+For more information regarding Manage Duplicates see the corresponding Product Feature Guide.